BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Early Bloomer/README.md

 **v1.1.0**, (unreleased):
  * Converted to BLCM format *(BLCMM is now required; FilterTool is not supported)*
  * Added a missing grenade unlock: Four Seasons
+ * Switch to dynamically generating the exhaustive part unlock section in the generation script itself.
  * Added a byline in the mod header comments

 **v1.0.0**, May 23, 2018: